JamesWoolfenden/learn-terraform/docs/aws-iam.md

 }
 ```

-And modify the policy reaource to use this data resource.
+And modify the policy resource to use this data resource.

 ```terraform
 resource "aws_iam_policy" "heredoc" {